mdibl/biocore_documentation/computational_skills/commandline_interface/intro_to_WSL.md

 **If on a Windows OS earlier than Windows 10 1809 (Windows 7, 8, 8.1 etc), you'll have to enable ssh by installing the OpenSSH feature into powershell**

-**alternatively, a combination of FileZilla and PuTTY will work as well**
+**Alternatively, a combination of FileZilla and PuTTY will work as well**

 ### Launching PowerShell